mattseabrook/lttptrainer/README.md

 # Introduction

-Please note this is an extremely early initial commit, so things aren't lost before the switch to SDL.
+This project has many ambitious short & long-term goals regarding the usage of data traced in real-time from the memory of the SNES game Zelda: A Link to the Past.

-The first step is to gather as much community documentation regarding A Link to the Past as possible, clean it up, and create a proper Knowledge Base / PDF for Developers.
+As I gather as much community documentation regarding A Link to the Past as possible, clean it up, and create my own notes for this project, I am generating an up-to-date Offical PDF for 2021.
+It's a WIP included in this repo [here](#).

+## Design philosophy

 No frameworks, working in C so that this can ultimately be used with real hardware.
-This project has many ambitious short & long-term goals regarding the usage of data traced in real-time from the memory of the SNES game Zelda: A Link to the Past.
-Future revisions of the document will go into further detail.

 ## Table-of-Contents